Mario Reali

-Mario Reali (Mario Lucrezio Reali) (Foiano della Chiana, 9 October 1939 – 7 December 2017) was an Italian poet and writer and a prominent expert in natural gas and oil.
+Mario Lucrezio Reali (Foiano della Chiana, 9 October 1939 – 7 December 2017) was an Italian poet and writer and a prominent expert in natural gas and oil.
 He received the highest Russian decoration of the energy industry: "Meritorious Worker of Gas Industry of Russian Federation", in 1999 and in 2005 from Gazprom.

 Career

 Reali graduated in Chemistry at Moscow State University and at Università di Bologna.
 He spent many years in the Soviet Union as a leading officer for Italian chemical groups Montedison (1967–1981) and Eni (1981–1991).
 In 1991–1993 Reali was head of the Italo-Russian Chamber of Commerce; subsequently, he returned to ENI as consultant for the CIS area.
 In this position, Reali managed the construction of the Blue Stream pipeline of which he was one of the creators.

-Reali has been one of the key participants in the deal regarding energy supplies from Russia to Italy; he took part in the construction of the Russian pipelines towards Europe, in particular the Urengoy–Pomary–Uzhgorod pipeline.
+Reali has been one of the key participants in the deal regarding energy supplies from Russia to Italy; he took part in the construction of the Russian pipelines towards Europe, in particular the Urengoy–Pomary–Uzhhorod pipeline.
 He began cooperating with Kazakhstan in developing the Karachaganak and Kashagan oil and gas fields.